oasysgames/oasfi/README.md

 - Please download the latest version from [releases](https://github.com/oasysgames/oasfi/releases).
 - It is compatible with macOS, Windows, and Linux, so please choose the one that matches your OS.
 - For macOS users, you need to allow the app to run in the privacy settings.
+- Please grant execution permission from console like this `chmod +x oasfi-macos`

 # For Developers